 Make all payments payable to Community College of Philadelphia and mail or drop your payment off in-person to:

 Cash payments are only accepted at the Main Campus Bursar’s Office, Room BG-38.

 Checks in payment of tuition and fees that are returned to the College by the bank must be repaid within 5 business days or you will be administratively withdrawn from the College.

-Consider enrolling in the payment plan to break up your tuition payments into multiple installment payments when you have a balance due of $555 or greater.
+Consider enrolling in the payment plan to break up your tuition payments into five installment payments when you have a balance due of $555 or greater.
 The cost to enroll is a non-refundable $35 fee together with the first installment payment (additional payments may be required depending on when you enroll).
 The plan is available for Fall, Spring and Summer terms.